lzfgary/CV-project/README.md

 ## Problem setup & Data used:
 - The data that are used to train the models is collected by [CatoDogo from Kaggle][1].
-  - The dataset consists of `6714` images from `9` commonly found Mushroom genera in Northen Europe:
+  - The dataset consists of `6714` images from `9` commonly found Mushroom genera in Northern Europe:
     - `Agaricus`, `Amanita`, `Boletus`, `Cortinarius`, `Entoloma`, `Hygrocybe`, `Lactarius`, `Russula`, `Suillus`
   - The dataset is randomly splitted into `train_dataset` and `test_dataset`.
     - Model 1: